 French Onion Soup

-- 6 large red or yellow onions, peeled and thinly sliced root to stem (see How to Slice an Onion), about 10 cups of sliced onions total
+- 6 large red or yellow onions (about 3 pounds), peeled and thinly sliced root to stem (see How to Slice an Onion), about 10 cups of sliced onions total

 - Olive oil

 - 2 cloves garlic, minced

 - 8 cups of beef stock, chicken stock, or a combination of the two (traditionally the soup is made with beef stock)